 Investigating Be Mindful at work

 The study was published in the Journal of Occupational Health Psychology in April 2017, reporting that Be Mindful had a significant and positive influence on all factors, including reducing levels of affective rumination by 25% and chronic fatigue by 26%, while improving sleep quality by 33%.
-These outcomes were maintained at the 3- and 6-month follow-ups, providing further evidence of the long-lasting effect of mindfulness and supporting the effectiveness of online mindfulness interventions.
+These outcomes were maintained at the 3- and 6-month follow-ups, providing further evidence of the long-lasting effect of mindfulness and supporting the effectiveness of digital mindfulness interventions.

 The mechanisms through which mindfulness works was also a part of the research, where they identified one important facet of mindfulness responsible for the improved wellbeing benefits, providing a further understanding of how mindfulness exerts its positive influence, and confirming the notion that this can be delivered and learned successfully via an online method.

-The findings not only show the highly significant mental health and wellbeing benefits of mindfulness in a workplace setting, but also strongly support the effectiveness of mindfulness training delivered online, offering an insight into how the Be Mindful pathway could provide an effective and long-lasting solution to aid recovery from work on scale, as both a prevention and intervention.
+The findings not only show the highly significant mental health and wellbeing benefits of mindfulness in a workplace setting, but also strongly support the effectiveness of mindfulness training delivered online, offering an insight into how the Be Mindful course could provide an effective and long-lasting solution to aid recovery from work on scale, as both a prevention and intervention.

 Reference: Querstret, D, Cropley, M and Fife-Schaw, C (2016) Internet-based instructor-led mindfulness for work-related rumination, fatigue and sleep: assessing facets of mindfulness as mechanisms of change.
 A randomised waitlist control trial.
 Journal of Occupational Health Psychology.